Ron Arad (industrial designer): Design and furniture

+Public art

+Public installations by Ron Arad Studio have been presented in locations including London, Toronto, Seoul, Tokyo, Jerusalem', Singapore' and Valencia.

 Arad designed the 2011 large-scale video installation "720 Degrees", made of 5,600 8-metre tall silicone cords with projected video that formed a cinerama-like circle.
 Initially shown in London, the installation later travelled to the Jerusalem, Valencia, and Singapore.

 Architecture

+Early architectural projects include the Maserati Showroom' in Modena, Italy (2002), the Yohji Yamamoto flagship store in Tokyo, Japan (2003), the Médiacité.

+He has also designed the Design Museum Holon together with Asa Bruno, which was opened in 2010.

+Ron Arad Architects is also responsible for the ToHa office complex in Tel Aviv.
+The first phase of the project was completed in 2019, with a second phase currently under construction, extending the scale of the growing ToHa complex'.
+The practice has also designed a cancer hospital in Afula, Israel.

+In 2017, Ron Arad Architects won the competition to design the UK Holocaust Memorial as part of a multidisciplinary team.
 Ron Arad Architects has designed the Maserati Showroom in Modena, Italy (2002), Yohji Yamamoto Flagship Store in Tokyo, Japan (2003) and the Mediacite retail centre in Liège, Belgium.
 In recent years Arad's firm has been overseeing the construction of a cancer hospital in Afula.

-He has also designed the Design Museum Holon together with Asa Bruno, which was opened in 2010.

-Arad's studio designed the ToHA office complex in Tel Aviv, the first phase of which was completed in early 2019.
-The second phase, which as of 2025 is in development, will be among the tallest skyscrapers in Israel.

-In 2017, Arad won the competition to design the UK Holocaust Memorial as Memorial Architects, and part of a team led by Ghanaian British architect David Adjaye with Gustafson, Porter + Bowman landscape architects.
+Teaching and academic work

+Arad was Professor of Design at the Hochschule in Vienna from 1994 to 1997 and he served for many years as Professor of Design Products at the Royal College of Art in London, where he later became Professor Emeritus.
+Arad holds an Honorary Doctorate from Tel Aviv University.

+Exhibitions and collections

+Ron Arad’s work has been the subject of major exhibitions and retrospectives at institutions worldwide.
+These include solo exhibitions at the Victoria and Albert Museum in London, the Vitra Design Museum in Weil am Rhein, the Barbican Centre in London', the Centre Pompidou in Paris, the Museum of Modern Art in New York', the Triennale Milano, the Venice Biennale, Ivory Press in Madrid, the Holon Design Museum.

 Honours

 Arad was Head of Design Products Department at the Royal College of Art from 1997 to 2009.
 He was Professor of Design at the Hochschule in Vienna from 1994 to 1997, and later Professor of Design Products at the Royal College of Art in London up until 2009, when he was made Professor Emeritus.

 He was awarded the Royal Designer for Industry (RDI) in 2002 and the London Design Medal of London Design Festival in 2011.
 In 2012 he was elected a Royal Academician by the Royal Academy of Art in London.
 Arad holds an Honorary Doctorate from Tel Aviv University.
 His work has been exhibited at the MoMA, the V&A and Centre Georges Pompidou.
+Arad is a Royal Academician.
+He has received numerous awards including the London Design Medal during the London Design Festival in 2011.